Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Business and community members

-Stephen has a deep commitment to sustaining and expanding regional enterprises and his passion is developing confident and effective leaders and supporting individuals, enterprises and communities so they can thrive.
-Working as a business consultant he works closely with Gippsland businesses to support their planning, change management and innovation thinking.
+Stephen is deeply committed to sustaining and expanding regional enterprises.
+His passion is developing confident and effective leaders and supporting individuals, enterprises, and communities so they can thrive.
+As a business consultant, he works closely with Gippsland businesses to support their planning, change management, and innovation thinking.

 Jane AndersonJane Anderson